Statistics

 Birthdays

-Matt Smith was 42 - 105 credits, including The Doctor in The End of Time
+Matt Smith will be 43 - 105 credits, including The Doctor in The End of Time

-Matt Smith is best known for his role as the eleventh incarnation of the Doctor
+Matt Smith is an English actor, best known for his role as the Eleventh Doctor in Doctor Who.

-Jeffrey Stewart was 69 - credited as Dukkha in Kinda
+Jeffrey Stewart will be 70 - credited as Dukkha in Kinda

 Jeffrey Stewart is a Scottish actor, probably best known as PC Reg Hollis in the ITV drama The Bill, a role he played from 1984 to 2008.